yilmazbingo/Portfolio-Next.js/README.md

           );
         };

- createPortfolio() is an action that is defined in /actions. before making any request, we define base axios instance:
+ createPortfolio() is an action that is defined in /actions.
+Before making any request, we define base axios instance:

          const axiosInstance = axios.create({
           baseURL: "http://localhost:3000/api/v1",